Communications, Space Physics and Natural Hazards Group

 - ELF-VLF lightning impulse recording system in collaboration with the World Wide Lightning Location (WWLL) Network, University.

-- Software based VLF Phase and Amplitude Logger (SoftPAL) capable of to recording the amplitude and phase six MSK (Minimum Shift Key) modulated VLF transmitter signals.
+- Software-based VLF Phase and Amplitude Logger (SoftPAL) capable of recording the amplitude and phase six MSK (Minimum Shift Key) modulated VLF transmitter signals.

 - Atmospheric Weather Electromagnetic System for Observation Modeling and Education (AWESOME) system.

-- Total Electron Content and scintillation monitoring GPS system (GSV4004B)
+- Total Electron Content and scintillation monitoring GPS (GSV4004B) and

 - Ku-band (1.2 m offset dish) earth-satellite receiver system